Getaround

-Getaround is an online car sharing or peer-to-peer carsharing service that connects drivers who need to reserve cars with car owners who share their cars in exchange for payment.

-Getaround launched to the public on May 24, 2011, at the TechCrunch Disrupt conference.
+Getaround was an online car sharing or peer-to-peer carsharing service that connected drivers who needed to rent cars with car owners who rented their private cars in exchange for payment.
+The company was founded in 2011 at the TechCrunch Disrupt conference.
+In June 2026, Getaround's board announced its plan to dissolve and liquidate the company.

 Before ceasing US operations on Feb 12, 2025, the company operated in Boston, Chicago, San Francisco Bay Area, New Jersey, Portland, Seattle, Philadelphia, Miami, Orlando, Atlanta, San Diego, Los Angeles, Denver, and Washington D.C.
-The company continues to operate in several European markets.
+In April 2026, the company sold its remaining interests in Europe to GoMore, a Danish company.

 History

 Getaround was founded in 2009 by Sam Zaid, Jessica Scorpio, and Elliot Kroo.
 In May 2011, Getaround won the TechCrunch Disrupt New York competition.
 In 2012, Getaround began serving Portland, Oregon with the aid of a $1.725 million grant from the Federal Highway Administration.

-In November 2016, Getaround reached an agreement with City CarShare to take over its fleet, parking spaces and member base.
+In November 2016, Getaround reached an agreement with City CarShare to take over its fleet, parking spaces, and member base.

-In August 2018, Getaround raised $300 million in fundings from Softbank.
+In August 2018, Getaround raised $300 million from Softbank.

-In April 2019, Getaround absorbed the carsharing platform Drivy for $300 million and rebranded as Getaround six months later.
+In April 2019, Getaround purchased the car-sharing platform Drivy for $300 million and rebranded the company as Getaround six months later.

-In May 2022, Getaround announced an agreement to merge with a Special Purpose Acquisition Company (SPAC) to start selling shares of the organization on the New York Stock Exchange.
-Listed as ‘GETR’, the company would have a equity value of $1.2 billion.
+In May 2022, Getaround announced an agreement to merge with a special purpose acquisition company (SPAC) to start selling shares of the organization on the New York Stock Exchange.
+Listed as GETR, the company would have a equity value of $1.2 billion.

 On February 11, 2025, Getaround announced the cessation of its U.S. operations while maintaining its European business, citing liquidity challenges.
 The decision affected both its car-sharing and HyreCar operations in the United States.

 Financial difficulties

 In January 2020, The Information reported the company planned to lay off approximately 150 staff members or about 25 percent of its workforce.

-Bloomberg reported in March 2020 that demand had dropped due to the COVID-19 pandemic, and that the company was short on cash and looking for a buyer.
+In March 2020, Bloomberg News reported that demand had dropped due to the COVID-19 pandemic, and that the company was short on cash and looking for a buyer.

 Getaround’s 2022 SPAC merger valued the company at $1.2 billion, but the company's stock soon fell, and by 2024 the company's market cap was roughly $24 million.
 In February 2024, Getaround laid off 30 percent of its staff, this after the company vacated its San Francisco headquarters in 2023.
 In July 2024, the company's stock was delisted from the NYSE and transferred to the OTC Markets.